keir-nellyer/PluginMessageAPI-Plus-LEGACY/README.md

 PluginMessageAPI+
 =================

-An extension of the Plugin Message API for Bukkit, BungeeCord and soon The Minecraft Client
+An extension of the Plugin Message API for Bukkit, BungeeCord

 Links
 -----